jackimburgia/Upsert/README.md

 Install-Package XXXXXXX
 ```

+## Important
+* Database table column names and class properties should be the same
+* Database tables must have primary keys
+* The user that executes the Upsert code must have permissions to create objects

 ## Setup database
-This example will create and populate a SQL Server database table
+This example will create and populate a SQL Server database table used in this example.
 ```sql
 CREATE SCHEMA Sales;